KIDWELLY and FERRYSIDE

 Thomas, John, carpenter

-Thomas, Sarah A. (Miss), White Lion family & commercial hotel & posting house
+Thomas, Sarah A. (Miss), White Lion family & commercial hotel & posting

 Thomas, William, surveyor